 The Fund for American Studies (TFAS) is pleased to announce the 2018 Robert Novak Journalism Fellowship award recipients.
-Our 2018 Fellows are Tim Alberta (Novak 18) of Politico Magazine, Christine Emba (Novak 18) of The Washington Post, Scott Greer (Novak 18) of The Daily Caller, Curt Mills (Novak 18) of The National Interest, Kenneth R. Rosen (Novak 18) of The New York Times, freelance journalist Leah Libresco Sargeant (Novak 18) and Kari Travis (IPJ 12, Novak 18) of the Carolina Journal.
-These seven journalists will spend one year researching and providing in-depth reporting on their chosen topics surrounding the principles of a free society.
+Our 2018 Fellows are Tim Alberta (Novak 18) of Politico Magazine, Christine Emba (Novak 18) of The Washington Post, Curt Mills (Novak 18) of The National Interest, Kenneth R. Rosen (Novak 18) of The New York Times, freelance journalist Leah Libresco Sargeant (Novak 18) and Kari Travis (IPJ 12, Novak 18) of the Carolina Journal.
+These six journalists will spend one year researching and providing in-depth reporting on their chosen topics surrounding the principles of a free society.
 Joel B. Pollak (Novak 18) of Breitbart News was awarded an Alumni Fund Fellowship to write a series of essays on his chosen topic, “Republic of Thirst.”
 Please see below to learn more about each fellow and their writing projects.

 The 2018 fellows were chosen from a competitive field of more than 40 highly qualified candidates representing a diverse array of national publications and outstanding freelance writers.

 “Our 2018 fellows are outstanding examples of the serious, investigative and enterprising reporting that is necessary to uncover the vital stories affecting our nation,” said Daniel McCarthy, director of the Robert Novak Journalism Fellowship Program.
 “Novak Fellows are at the pinnacle of American journalism, appearing every day in our nation’s leading publications in print and online.
 The 2018 award recipients are a worthy addition to this prestigious network and I look forward to working with them in the year ahead.”